Welcome to No Thinking Aloud

 To ask: Are we okay with where this is going?

-To remember that just because “it’s always been this way” doesn’t mean it should stay that way.
+To remember that “it’s always been this way” doesn’t mean it should stay that way.

 And maybe — just maybe — to spark the kind of conversations that make us see the world a little differently tomorrow than we did today.